HarshKPF/ContentPostingBackendAarushi/README.md

-# ContentPostingBackendAarushi
+# ContentPostingBackendManas
-Content Posting Application Backend Aarushi
+Content Posting Application Frontend Manas

 # How to Run Application?
 1. Pull Out the code